hydrobricks/hydrobricks-doc/doc/main-components.rst

 When there is more than one land cover, these can be specified.
-Each hydro unit is then assigned a fraction of the provided land covers For example, for a catchment with a pure ice glacier and a debris-covered glacier, one then needs to provide the area for each land cover type and for each hydro unit:
+Each hydro unit is then assigned a fraction of the provided land covers For example, for a catchment with a pure ice glacier and a debris-covered glacier, one then needs to provide the area for each land cover type and for each hydro unit (more information in :ref:`the Python API <api_hydrounits>`):

 .. code-block:: python
-   :caption: Example of the creation of hydro units with multiple land covers.

    land_cover_names = ['ground', 'glacier_ice', 'glacier_debris']
    land_cover_types = ['ground', 'glacier', 'glacier']